Senthil-Murugan22/book-crud-api/README.md

 # BOOKS-CRUD-API
 This project is a beginner-friendly backend application built with Express.js that implements CRUD operations for managing books using an in-memory data structure.

-# 📚 Book CRUD API
+# 📚 Books CRUD API

 A beginner-friendly backend project built using Express.js that performs CRUD (Create, Read, Update, Delete) operations on book data.